philipperemy/tensorflow-multi-dimensional-lstm/README.md

 ## Limitations
 - I could test it successfully with 32x32 matrices but the implementation is far from being well optimised.
+- This implementation can become numerically unstable quite easily.

 ## Contributions